In the News

 In 2019, the first-ever Grand Haven Hispanic Heritage Fiesta brought thousands of people to Central Park for a day of celebrating the riches of the Hispanic heritage and culture present in our area.
 After expenses, the Fiesta made a donation of nearly $5,000 to the Migrant Resource Council, the largest gift that the organization has ever received.

 Leadership wasn’t sure what to expect for the first Fiesta.
 “When we first announced plans for last year’s Fiesta, we were met with skepticism, a sense that there wasn’t a significant Hispanic heritage and culture in the Tri-Cities,” said the Rev. Dr. Jared Cramer, co-chair of the Fiesta and of TCPI and also rector of St. John’s Episcopal Church in Grand Haven.
-However, the Fiesta leaders found that after a celebration that included thousands of community members, they were able to affirm that the presence of Hispanics and Latinos in our community is a strong one.
-Cramer continued, “We were also able to highlight the fact that Hispanics and Latinos contribute much more to our communities than agricultural work; they are artists, musicians, business owners, entrepreneurs, philanthropists, and community leaders.”
+However, the Fiesta leaders found that after a celebration that included thousands of community members, they were able to affirm that the presence of Latin Americans in our community is a strong one.
+Cramer continued, “We were also able to highlight the fact that Latin Americans contribute much more to our communities than agricultural work; they are artists, musicians, business owners, entrepreneurs, philanthropists, and community leaders.”